LoginRadius/engineering-portal/content/guest-post/implementing-user-authentication-and-registration-in-flutter-using-loginradius-api/index.md

 The `getUserData` method above is used to retrieve details of a user by passing in the `access_token` obtained earlier from the `LoginScreen` to the `ApiClient` `getUserProfileData` method.

 To display the result of our `getUserData` method on our screen we use a `FutureBuilder` widget.
-The code snippet below shows how we use the `FutureBuilder` to get the results of the `getUserData` future.
+The code snippet below shows how we use the `FutureBuilder` to get the results of the `getUserData` future in the `home.dart` file.

 ```dart
     class HomeScreen extends StatefulWidget {